ITVRoC/espeleo_planner/espeleo_planner/README.md

   $ pip install tqdm
   $ pip install pybullet
 ```
-After installing Networkx, copy the file ``weighted.py`` to your Networkx python library folder.
-Use the command ``pip show networkx`` to find its folder.
-Then overwrite the file in ``/networkx/algorithms/shortest_paths/weighted.py``.

 **Build surface reconstruction algorithm:**

 1 - Build and install the surface reconstruction dependencies: